General Resources When Considering a Career in Indexing

 Many questions can be answered by reading the information on this website.
 In addition, the ASI website offers a wealth of information for prospective indexers on its About Indexing page.

 Are indexers mostly freelance, or do they mostly work for publishing houses?

 Do I need an advanced degree to be an indexer?

 Simply, no. While many indexers do have college degrees, it is not a prerequisite for indexing.
-This question has been discussed on Index-L and can be found by searching the list archives.

 What talents and skills do indexers need?

 A good indexer needs to find the center of a discussion quickly and recognize a concept when it is discussed again.
 A good indexer has a decent talent with synonyms and can see things from the reader’s perspective.
 A good indexer respects deadlines.
 Organization skills are required.
 Business management and marketing skills are imperative.
 Self-motivation is a MUST.